katiecampbs/Nurture/README.md

 Nurture is a site designed to attract those interested in leading a healthier lifestyle, through lifestyle changes such as yoga and mindfulness.
 It will provide a brief introduction to 'Nurture', the brand, with the intent of selling courses to prospective members.
 The site is informative and is designed to emote a positive experience in the user.
 There is a brief overview of the courses that Nurture can offer, and the opportunity for the user to request a brochure to be sent to their email address with further information.
 The site will also direct traffic to Nurture's social media channels.

+!
+[Screenshot of Nurture website on different screen sizes to show the site is responsive] (assets/images/website-mockup.png)

 ## Features

 ### Existing features